 Pudding is the ultimate creamy, homey comfort food and you can’t get any more comforting than homemade butterscotch pudding.
-So put that mix back on the shelf because it’s time to make from scratch pudding.
+So put that mix back on the shelf because it’s time to make from scratch.
 So good, so creamy, and so easy!

 I can make a great caramel sauce, but I always seem to come back to butterscotch.

-So, when I bought these adorable little retro pudding cups, my first thought of what to make in them was butterscotch pudding.
+So, when I bought these adorable little retro cups, my first thought of what to make in them was an old fashioned pudding.
 It just seemed perfect!
-And then I made the pudding and we ate it and was perfect.
+And then I made it and we ate it and was perfect.
 Cue me scribbling down the recipe and then making it again, getting another round of thumbs up, and then making it again for photos.

 It’s a dirty job, but somebody’s gotta do it.

 - Brown Sugar – Butterscotch starts with brown sugar which makes things easier since it’s basically pre-caramelized.

 - Egg Yolks/Cornstarch – Whisk these together for a thick and smooth sauce.

 - Cream – I chose half and half but you can use milk or heavy cream.

 - Toppings – Go wild!
 Chocolate, whipped cream, nuts, and so on.